ELM Responsible Investments Global Fund Impact Report

 Impact:

 Ecolab's innovations contribute significantly towards a more sustainable future.
-In 2022, Ecolab helped conserve 219 billion gallons of water, equivalent to the drinking water needs of 758 million people.
-Their products and services also helped avoid 3.6 million metric tons of greenhouse gas emissions, preventing almost 6 million pollution related illnesses.
+In 2024, Ecolab helped conserve 226 billion gallons of water, equivalent to the drinking water needs of 781 million people.
+Their products and services also helped avoid 4.6 million tonnes of greenhouse gas emissions.
+They also had a 33% reduction in their Scope 1 and 2 emissions compared to 2018.

 The impact of property and infrastructure on climate change is a critical topic in today's environmental discourse.
 Nearly 40% of global carbon dioxide emissions are attributed to the real estate sector, with about 70% of these emissions resulting from building operations and the remaining 30% from construction.
 This significant contribution to greenhouse gases underscores the vital role that sustainable property development and infrastructure play in mitigating climate change.